MartinSpiecker/bfqcircuits/docs/index.rst

     from bfqcircuits.core import fluxonium

-To get started, you may have a look at the example notebooks under docs/examples.
+To get started, you may have a look at the examples.

 Documentation
 --------------